-CAP163 Transmission Access - Entry Capacity Sharing
+CAP162 Transmission Access - Entry Overrun

 Respondent: James Anderson, Commercial & Regulation Manager Telephone: 0141 568 4469 Company Name: ScottishPower Energy Wholesale Please express your views including rational with ScottishPower supports the proposed amendment as part of an incremental change approach to transmission access. regard to the Working Group Consultation?
 Across all the proposed amendments (CAP161-165) ScottishPower would prefer to see a zonal approach adopted as this would facilitate greatest use of the existing transmission system and greatly simplify the access products available to users.
 We note Including any issues, suggestions or queries National Grid's concerns that large zones may result in an increase in constraint costs but would urge that an overly pessimistic methodology for determining zones is not adopted which would reduce the utilisation of the access products proposed.
-ScottishPower agrees that the codified ex-ante method of notification of access sharing agreements should be adopted for this amendment for simplicity of ease of use by users and ease of implementation.
-Provided that the Overrun product (CAP162) is introduced, ScottishPower supports a "lead party" approach to determining which party in a sharing agreement is responsible for any overrun.
-With a commercial alternative to breach, parties to a sharing agreement can agree bilaterally how to settle any overrun charges.
-Failure to introduce an Overrun product may make the risk of breach associated with exceeding entry capacity too great to encourage sharing between parties outside common ownership thus greatly limiting the application of entry capacity sharing.
-Should the Working Group decide to progress a node-to-node based sharing amendment it is essential that exchange rates are fixed ex-ante for as long a period as possible.
-This will enable both existing and new users to make sufficiently long-term decisions about entry access to facilitate efficient long-term investment decisions.
-An ex-post sharing methodology would lead to greater uncertainty and reduce the "bankability" of a sharing arrangement when making investment decisions and thus not help achieve the objectives of the Transmission Access Review.
+The Overrun product alone will not facilitate the connection of additional renewable generation as envisaged under the TAR Final Report as it does not provide sufficient certainty of access ("bankability") to enable a developer to secure financial backing.
+However, in conjunction with other proposals and as part of an incremental change model SO release could help facilitate a change in the way both existing and new generators secure their access requirements.
+Overrun does provide an alternative to breach of the CUSC for parties who exceed their contracted access capacity and therefore facilitates the use of other short-tem products such as TEC sharing (CAP163) and SO Release (CAP161) without fear of the consequences currently contained within the CUSC for exceeding TEC.
+Indeed, without an overrun product, it is difficult to see how users could make use of a combination of long and short-term products with confidence.